gianlacasella/StaticsTrussSolver/README.md

 ## Getting started

-1. Download or clone this repository, open the solution on Visual Studio.
+>1.
+Download or clone this repository, open the solution on Visual Studio.
 Then, just run it in any mode (debug or release).
-Insert the path to your python interpreter in the dialog, which should have the following form:
+>>Insert the path to your python interpreter in the dialog, which should have the following form:
 ```
 YourDisk:\and\your\path\python.exe
 ```
-***It is very important to not insert in the path folders which names are separated by space.***
+>>***It is very important to not insert in the path folders which names are separated by space.***
-Then, you're ready to go.
+>>Then, you're ready to go.